Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-smartnative-v2/docs/deployment-entra.md

 # Only if you want to reuse an existing AHDS FHIR service instead of creating a new one.
 # See the "Reuse mode" section below for the two manual configuration steps required afterwards.
 azd env set ExistingFhirServiceId "/subscriptions/<sub>/resourceGroups/<fhir-rg>/providers/Microsoft.HealthcareApis/workspaces/<ws>/fhirservices/<svc>"

+# Only when UPGRADING an environment first deployed with the old backend Key Vault name.
+# See the "Upgrading from a previous version" section below.
+azd env set backendVaultName "<your-existing-vault-name>"
 ```

 ---